shivamkapoor17/Supply-Chain-Analysis/README.md

 ✔ IF%, OT% and OTIF% is more then 20% less then its target value for all of the three cities.

-✔ Highest LIFR and VOFR is 96.9% and 68% respectively for product "AM Biscuits 750"
+✔ Highest LIFR and VOFR is 96.9% and 68% respectively for product "AM Biscuits 750" etc

 for knowing more insights and to view my dashboard visit my portfolio.
+Link is available